Victory/cl-blog-api/README.md

 # cl-blog-api
-Blog REST API that supports multi threaded comments, written in Typescript to be run on NodeJS.
+Blog REST API that supports threaded comments, written in Typescript to be run on NodeJS.